Dark matter as the source of neutrino mass: theory overview and experimental prospects: Dark low-scale seesaw mechanism

 \subsection{Dark inverse seesaw}

 We first consider the simpler case of explicit lepton number breaking in the inverse seesaw mechanism.
 One extends the standard \SM model with new singlet fermions $N^c$, $S$.
-In the minimal setup, dubbed (3,2,2), one adds two copies of $N^c$ and $S$ to explain both the \textit{atmospheric} and \textit{solar} mass splittings.
-However, here we take the more common, non-minimal, sequential choice of having three $N^c$, $S$ pairs, called $(3,3,3)$ scheme.
-The simplest way to introduce a dark sector to seed neutrino masses is through the presence of a new complex dark scalar $\xi$ and dark fermions $F$~\cite{Ahriche:2016acx}.
+In the minimal setup, dubbed (3,2,2), one adds two copies of $N^c$ and $S$ to account for both the \textit{atmospheric} and \textit{solar} mass splittings.
+However, here we take the more common, sequential choice of having three $N^c$, $S$ pairs, called $(3,3,3)$ scheme.
+The simplest way to introduce a dark sector to seed neutrino masses is through the presence of a complex dark scalar $\xi$ and dark fermion $F$.
 The new particles and their charges are given in Table.~\ref{tab:dark-inverse-seesaw}.
 The $\mathbb{Z}_2$ symmetry is the dark parity responsible for the stability of the dark-matter candidate.

 The relevant terms in the Yukawa Lagrangian responsible for dark matter and neutrino masses are the following:

 \ignore{ }

 The above Lagrangian is invariant under the \SM gauge group as well as under $\mathrm{U(1)_{B-L}\otimes\mathbb{Z}_2}$.
 The scalar potential is given by,